silvio2402/silviobraendle.ch/src/pages/post/setting-up-an-openvpn-server-on-ubuntu.md

 ## Installation

 For the installation, I like to use [this](https://github.com/Nyr/openvpn-install) install script, which has been around for nine years.
-To download an run the install script, you can execute this command:
+To download and run the install script, you can execute this command:

 ```bash
 wget https://git.io/vpn -O openvpn-install.sh && sudo bash openvpn-install.sh